yell0w4x/webapp-e2e-tests/README.md

 # Prerequisites

 Docker must be installed.
-The easiest way to have it on Linux is `wget -O- https://get.docker.com`.
+The easiest way to have it on Linux is `wget -qO- https://get.docker.com | bash`.
+See this for more details https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script.

 # Example run